ArenKDesai/Aren-s-Notes/Paging.md

 The OS must take care to never end up in a TLB-miss loop.
 Some solutions include keeping TLB miss handlers in unmapped physical memory, or reserving some memory for the TLB-miss handler address translation permanently.

 The TLB has a valid bit that states whether an entry has a valid translation.
 Sometimes there's also protection bits, which include information such as "read, write, execute".

+Context switches provide a challenge, since we don't want one process to use another's adre